 Your company’s business processes are the strategic and operational assets that enable it to produce products and services consistently and efficiently.
 They are the skeleton that holds your business together and allows you to remain competitive and successful.

-That is why it is critical to understand the finest approaches and tools for improving your company operations.
+That is why it is critical to understand the finest approaches and tools for improving your company’s operations.

-In the field of process management, two types of applications dominate the market: workflow management and business process management.
+In the field of process management, two types of applications dominate the market: workflow management and BPM.

-It’s difficult to tell the difference between bpm and workflow (bpm vs workflow), and you’re not alone!
+It’s difficult to tell the key differences between bpm and workflow (workflow vs bpm), and you’re not alone!
 We’ve all gone through this before.

 What is Workflow?